George Rawlinson: Publications

 His lectures to an audience at Oxford University on the topic of the accuracy of the Bible in 1859 were published in later years as the apologetic work The Historical Evidences of the Truth of the Scripture Records Stated Anew.

 He was also a contributor to the Speaker's Commentary, the Pulpit Commentary, Smith's Dictionary of the Bible, and various similar publications.
 He was the author of the article "Herodotus" in the 9th edition of the Encyclopædia Britannica.

 In his 1881 book, a History of Ancient Egypt, George Rawlinson wrote that in form the Egyptian most resembled the modern Arab.
-They were amongst the darkest of races that the Greeks came into contact with, but considered Herodotus to have made extreme exaggerations.
+They were amongst the darkest of races that the Greeks came into contact with, but Herodotus made some extreme exaggerations.
 Based on his viewing of monuments, he asserted the real complexion of the ordinary Egyptian man was brown-with a tinge of red, which he observed was not very different from the Copts.
 In another publication entitled Ancient Egypt released in 1887, Rawlinson would state the Egyptian people were of a "mixed-race", derived by movements of Ethiopians from the south, Libyans from the west, and Semitic peoples coming from the north-east of the continent.